FractalBlocks/Fractal/DEVELOPMENT.md

 # Development

-Development and internal stuff
+We use BDD for building Fractal.
+This documents describe all about how Factal works.

+## Stucture

+(TODO-DOCS)

 ## Dependencies

-The folowing are the dependencies of fractal:
+The folowing are the dependencies of Fractal:

+(TODO-DOCS)

+Deprecated, Fractal.js stuff:

-- flyd: FRP tools
+- flyd: FRP tools (Replaced by src/stream.ts)
 - flyd-forwardto: flyd module
 - union-type: A library for defining and using union types (AKA disjoint unions)
 - addressbar: Used in Fractal Router